-So wide-ranging is the application pool on any mobile device that people can personalize to perfectly fit their person.
+So wide-ranging is the mobile application pool on any mobile device that people can personalize to perfectly fit their person.
 Choosing the right messaging app to keep in touch with your contacts, as well as the rest of the ceaselessly moving digital world, is important.
 Enter Kik Messenger, which proposes to make that connectedness easier to achieve than ever.
 It’s the only messaging application with a built-in web-browser.
-Kik has been embraced by millions of users around the world, and perhaps more importantly, it’s also used by developers, artists, and interest groups to easily deliver the fastest, freshest updates to their followers.
+Kik has been embraced by millions of active users around the world, and perhaps more importantly, it’s also used by developers, artists, and interest groups to easily deliver the fastest, freshest updates to their followers.

 Kik is a connectivity hub, whereas many other platforms force you to spread your attention across multiple, different apps.
 Who am I kidding; we’re all going to use a plethora of apps, anyway!
 But isn’t the thought of localizing your browsing, messaging, and media sharing into a single experience an appealing one?